Communication

 property error_codes: set[uint8]

-Returns the set of message event-codes event codes that trigger runtime errors.
+Returns the set of message event codes that trigger runtime errors.

 abstractmethod initialize_remote_assets()